 “A product is a solution for a persona’s problem, including all components necessary to fully solve that problem and the persona’s experience throughout the process.”

-Through this article, I am going to break this definition down to four key concepts that are critical to fully understanding the definition.
+There are four key concepts that are critical to fully understanding the definition.

 Personas and Markets